FuLygon/homepage-proxy-server/docs/homepage-widgets.md

 ## Example widgets configuration for Homepage

-Check the official Homepage widgets [documentation](https://gethomepage.dev/widgets) if there is any parameter you don't understand.

 There's no need to include widget credentials like password or token since it already configurated in the API Gateway environment variables.

 ### [Adguard Home](https://gethomepage.dev/widgets/services/adguard-home)